Safely Enjoy South Walton's Beaches

-Lifeguarded beaches are available year-round at regional public beach accesses including Inlet Beach, Santa Clara, Van Ness Butler, Jr., Blue Mountain, Gulfview Heights, Ed Waline, Dune Allen and Miramar Beach.
+Lifeguarded beaches are available year-round at regional public beach accesses including Inlet Beach, Santa Clara, Van Ness Butler, Jr., Blue Mountain, Gulfview Heights, Ed Waline, Dune Allen, Fort Panic and Miramar Beach.
 Lifeguards are provided by South Walton Fire District and funded as a part of the Visit South Walton Safety Program.
 (Number of lifeguarded beaches, dates and times are subject to change.)

-The South Walton Fire District (SWFD) offers beach wheelchairs at the following beach accesses: Pompano Joe's (Miramar Beach), Ed Walline (Santa Rosa Beach), Dune Allen Regional Beach Access, Santa Clara Regional Beach Access (Seagrove), Van Ness Butler, Jr. (Seaside), and Inlet Beach Regional Beach Access from 10 a.m. until 5.30 p.m. daily, through the lifeguard season.
+The South Walton Fire District (SWFD) offers beach wheelchairs at the following beach accesses: Miramar Beach Regional Beach Access (Pompano Joe's), Ed Walline Regional Beach Access (Gulf Place), the Santa Clara Regional Beach Access (Seagrove), Van Ness Butler, Jr. Regional Beach Access (Seaside), and Inlet Beach Regional Beach Access from 10 a.m. until 5.30 p.m. daily, through the lifeguard season.
 An interactive map of lifeguard towers and beach wheelchair locations is available here.

 Each chair must be operated by an on-duty lifeguard and a beach wheelchair waiver must be signed by the beach wheelchair patron or their caregiver.
 It is requested that the beach patron limit the usage of the beach wheelchair to the beach area in the immediate area of the public beach access.
 In order to facilitate the possible need for multiple patrons, it is recommended that the beach patron's personal chair be used once the patron has reached their beach location.

 What are the rules you need to know before flying your drone in South Walton?
-From FAA rules, regulations and guidelines to ordiances specific to Walton County, you can find a round-up of pertient drone regulations by clicking here.
+From FAA rules, regulations and guidelines to ordinances specific to Walton County, you can find a round-up of pertinent drone regulations by clicking here.

 The Walton County Sheriff’s Office can provide assistance through Project Lifesaver which makes it possible to locate lost Alzheimer's patients.
 Parties considering the service should call (850) 478-7790.